cowrie-dev/ERCs/ERCS/erc-xxxx.md

 The Uniswap Foundation’s UniStaker project describes a "payout race" mechanism in which a claimer pays a fixed amount of UNI to collect Uniswap V3 pool fees for distribution to UNI stakers.
 This ERC generalizes that pattern:

 * There is a single bucket of assets, with a single contract entrypoint for discovery and execution of purchases.
-* A global paymentToken and paymentAmount are defined by the owner.
+* A global paymentToken, paymentAmount, and paymentSink are defined by the owner.
 * Searchers can purchase specific assets, one at a time.
 * Fulfillment is pluggable via handlers, so different asset types slot into the same standard.